xc-lab/PointExplainer/README.md

 }
 ```

-## Introduction
-This work is going to appear in Information Fusion.
-We introduce *PointExplainer*, an interpretable diagnostic framework designed to enhance clinical interpretability and support the early diagnosis of Parkinson’s disease.

-*PointExplainer* assigns attribution scores to local segments of a handwriting trajectory, highlighting their relative contribution to the model’s decision.
-This explanation format, consistent with expert reasoning patterns, enables clinicians to quickly identify key regions and understand the model’s diagnostic logic.
-In addition, we design consistency metrics to quantitatively assess the faithfulness of the explanations, reducing reliance on subjective evaluation.

-In this repository, we release code and data for our *PointExplainer* diagnosis and explanation networks as well as a few utility scripts for training, testing and data processing and visualization on the SST and DST datasets.

 ## Installation
 Install the required dependencies.
 The project requires `python=3.8` and has been tested with `pytorch=2.2.1`, `torchvision=0.17.1`, and `PyQt5=5.15.10`.
 Please follow the official instructions [here](https://pytorch.org/get-started/locally/) to install PyTorch and TorchVision.
 Installing them with CUDA support is strongly recommended.
 ```